Answers to common questions about taxes and insurance

 Is disability income taxable?

-In the event that you become disabled and you begin receiving benefits payments, taxes on these payments depend on the type of disability insurance and whether premiums for that plan were paid with pre- or post-tax dollars.
+If you become disabled and you begin receiving benefits payments, taxes on disability income depend on the type of disability insurance and whether premiums for that plan were paid with pre- or post-tax dollars.

 You may not owe taxes on the benefits you receive if you have an individual disability insurance plan and are not part of an employer-sponsored plan.
 This is because under an individual plan, the premiums are likely paid with your post-tax dollars.

-You will likely owe taxes on disability benefits if you pay insurance premiums using pre-tax money or your employer pays them for you.
+You will likely owe taxes on disability income if you pay insurance premiums using pre-tax money or your employer pays them for you.

 To determine your tax status, consider the type of disability insurance you receive.
 There are four basic types: